sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/benefits.md

 +++
 <!-- Reliable & Secure content -->

 The ThreeFold blockchain does not suffer from the “[Blockchain Dilemma Problem](https://www.youtube.com/watch?v=AUcO8NE6s2M)”.
 Our blockchain is fast, scalable and secure - all at the same time.
 This has not been possible with other blockchain technologies before.
-This is a major breakthrough.
+This represents a major breakthrough.